Croatia What to visit

 • See one of several available day trip tours to Hvar

-What to do/visit in Hvar?
+What to do in Hvar?

 Apart from the wonderful beaches scattered around the island (I especially recommend Pokonji Dol beach and the more “natural” Malo Zaraće beach), there are many other things to visit/do in Hvar: